6 Steps to Turn a Revenue-Heavy Business Into a Valuable Asset

 The Harvard Business Review states that a 5% improvement in retention can raise profits between 25% and 95%, making a system a powerful lever for turning revenue into business value.

 Build stronger customer relationships through better communication, responsiveness, and thoughtful follow-ups.
-Predictable repeat revenue strengthens cash flow and supports making a business attractive to buyers.
+Recurring revenue that is predictable helps to improve cash flow and contributes to the attractiveness of a business to potential purchasers.

 6. Reduce Owner Dependence